rakhimov/scram/doc/fault_tree_generator.rst

 Depending on the provided arguments for the script, the execution time varies greatly.
-The number of gates and common gates in the fault tree generation tend to greatly increase the execution time because of the need to check for cycles.
+The number of gates and common gates in the fault tree generation tend to greatly increase the execution time because of the need to prevent cycles.
 If the number of gates and common gates are kept constant, the generation time scales linearly with the number of basic events.

 It is possible to generate a 100,000-basic-event fault tree in less than a